 Algorithms and Binary - the problem solving and mathematics that under-pin the subject.
 The second element of the course are the skills involved in the subject.
 This will mostly comprise of programming projects which will allow students to really explore their ability to program.
 The practical skills learnt will be:

-- HTML and CSS important programming skills and knowledge for web-design - Python programming using 'Python', the chosen programming language for various mini projects, to enhance the student's skills in the language. - Visual Basic Creating and coding interfaces and forms
+- Python programming using 'Python', the chosen programming language for various mini projects, to enhance the student's skills in the language. - Visual Basic Creating and coding interfaces and forms